Story by: Norton Healthcare on September 24, 2019

 According to Dr. Jennings, someone taking opioids for eight days has a 13.5% chance of taking them a year later.
 Someone taking opioids for 31 days has a nearly 30% chance of taking them a year later.

 Medications aren’t always the answer for long-term pain control.
-Many people are finding relief with alternative therapies.
+Many people are finding relief with alternative pain management therapies.
 These include meditation, acupuncture, yoga and massage.